deLaatLab/pipe4C/README.md

 ## Set up the pipeline

 #### Download the pipeline including the example files
-Download the pipeline and example file using the following command.
+Download the pipeline and example files using the following command.

     $ wget https://github.com/deLaatLab/pipe4C/archive/master.zip
     $ unzip master.zip